MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/users-search-reports.md

 :::image type="content" source="media/usage-reports/users-reports.png" alt-text="A dashboard page showing a bar chart and a graph chart." lightbox="media/usage-reports/users-reports.png":::

-The users search data is provided in the following reports:
+The users' search data is provided in the following reports:

 - **User engagements by application** – This bar chart shows the total number of active and engaged users by search application (Office.com, SharePoint start page, or Bing.com).
+This graph is only displayed when a 12 month view is selected in the filter.
 - **Active users over time** – This graph shows the number of active users who searched using search applications over the specified time period.

 You can click the **Download report** link to download the report as an Excel file and see more details.